About Bovine TB

 Use clean, fresh water and badger-proof water troughs

-2.6 Non-mains water sources may be potentially contaminated by infected livestock or badgers, if these are present in the area.
+2.6 Non-mains water sources may be potentially contaminated by infected livestock or badgers.
 This risk is likely to be greater in the HRA.
-Mains water, or other clean, fresh water, should be used wherever possible.
+Mains water or other clean, fresh water should be used wherever possible.

 2.7 Stagnant ponds and other areas where wildlife may drink should be fenced off.